 - 1/2 teaspoon salt

-- About 1/2 cup shredded Heluva Good! ® Jalapeño Jack cheese
+- 1/2 cup Heluva Good! ® Jalapeño Jack cheese shredded

-- About 1/2 cup shredded Heluva Good! ® Colby-Jack cheese both together should be 3/4 - 1 cup, depending on your taste
+- 1/2 cup Heluva Good! ® Colby-Jack cheese (shredded) both together should be 3/4 - 1 cup, depending on your taste